huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

     Metadata key/value pairs to make available from within the instance.
 Changing this updates the existing server metadata.

+* `user_id` - (Optional) User ID, required when using key_pair in prePaid charging mode.
+Changing this creates a new server.

 The `network` block supports: